-As an academic hospital, the Cliniques universitaires Saint-Luc (CUSL) provide activities as diverse as teaching, patient care and the continued development of research.
+As an academic hospital, the Cliniques universitaires Saint-Luc (CUSL) provide activities as diverse as teaching, patient care as well as continued research development.

 The Cliniques universitaires Saint-Luc focus their research strategy on many areas of activity, in a wide variety of medical disciplines.
 More than fifty departments and centers are involved in research activities, in close collaboration with the IREC research poles.